Do I Need a Permit?

 For properties in Klahanie, contact the City of Sammamish Permit Center.

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit.
+If it looks like you'll need a permit, see our process overview.

 The eCityGov Alliance has prepared a tipsheet for single family properties with frequent questions about whether a permit is required or not.
 See the Permits When Required Tipsheet (PDF).